plone/training/mastering-plone-5/dexterity_3.rst

         </html>

     Note how we handle the field with special permissions: :samp:`tal:condition="python: 'notes' in view.w"` checks if the convenience-dictionary :py:data:`w` (provided by the base class :py:class:`DefaultView`) holds the widget for the field ``notes``.
-    If the current user does not have the permission :py:mod:`cmf.ManagePortal` it will be omitted from the dictionary and get an error since ``notes`` would not be a key in :py:data:`w`.
+    If the current user does not have the permission ``cmf.ManagePortal`` it will be omitted from the dictionary and get an error since ``notes`` would not be a key in :py:data:`w`.
 By first checking if it's missing we work around that.

 The viewlet